 UNESCO World Heritage Sights of Kathmandu

 Included in the price of the package is a visit to two of the most colourful and memorable religious sites in the city.

 The day after returning to Kathmandu, we’ll have transport arranged for 10.30.
 You’ll have a guided visit of Pashupatinath Temple and Boudhanath Stupa, with lunch in between.

 Pashupatinath is one of the very few living cultural heritage sites in the world; a cremation site where the last rites of Hindus are performed.

-Pashupatinath is one of the four most important religious sites in Asia for devotees of Shiva.
+For devotees of Shiva, it is one of the four most important religious sites in Asia.
 Built in the 5th century and later renovated by Malla kings, the site itself is said to have existed from the beginning of the millennium when a Shiva lingam was discovered here.

 The largest temple complex in Nepal, it stretches on both sides of the Bagmati River which is considered holy by Hindus.
 The main pagoda style temple has a gilded roof, four sides covered in silver, and wood carvings of the finest quality.
 Temples dedicated to several other Hindu and Buddhist deities surround the temple of Pashupatinath.

 For hundreds of years, the Boudhanath Stupa has stood as a beacon of Buddhist belief, towering over the surrounding town as a giant mandala of peace and beauty with giant eyes.

 Built sometime around the 14th century, the huge meditative monument is said to have been created just after the passing of the Buddha.
 It became the centre of Tibetan Buddhism in the 1950s as refugees from China immigrated to Katmandu.

 The stupa sits along a historic trade route that stretches across Lhasa, Tibet, Nepal and India.
 Today, people still come to Boudhanath to pray before undertaking a daunting journey.